Many pests cause chewing damage to plants. One of them is the grasshopper.

 10. Flour

-Regular household flour creates a glue that seals up the mouth when it mixes with the pests’ saliva.
+Regular household flour creates a glue that seals the mouth when it mixes with the pests’ saliva.
 As a result, they will likely die of hunger before they can get it off.

 11. Frogs